Films like Fight Club (1999)

 Shared keywords

-Twist, Sanity questioned, Unreliable narrator
+Twist, Sanity Questioned, Unreliable Narrator

 Young ballerina Nina, who dances in a prestigious New York ballet company, gets the chance to perform the lead role in a new production of Swan Lake.
 Striving to prepare perfectly for the performance, she comes under increasing pressure from the director and her rivals and begins obsessively chasing perfection.
 But this obsession gradually leads to dangerous changes in her psyche.